andrescab/Amazon_Vine_Analysis/README.md

 ## Summary:

-In your summary, state if there is any positivity bias for reviews in the Vine program.
-Use the results of your analysis to support your statement.
-Then, provide one additional analysis that you could do with the dataset to support your statement.
+In summary, there are 41.62 % of 5-stars Vine reviews while the percentage of non-Vine reviews is only 53.02%.
+This shows that there is no positive bias for reviews in sports products in the Vine program.
+Moreover, we could apply the Central Tendency Analysis for the star rating in the Vine and non-Vine program.